shane-mason/FieldStation42/README.md

 ![An older TV with an antenna rotator box in the backgroun](docs/retro-tv.png?raw=true)

+## NOTE ON RECENT UPDATES:

+If you have been using FieldStation42, you will note that there has been large changes to how the project is stuctured as of 10.11.2024.
+This is to make it more maintainable.
+If it causes any breaking changes in your setup, file a ticket and we'll help you work through it.
+This was a one-time effort that we needed to do make this more easily maintained going forward.

 ## Features
 * Supports multiple simultanous channels
 * Automatically interleaves commercial break and bumps into content